AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 Nextflow and conda environments work well together.
 Almost all process of the workflow use specific conda environments.

-However, creating multiple conda environments is tedious task.
-If you are working on the AAFC Biocluster, you can use pre-build conda environments that lie at this location :
+However, creating multiple conda environments is a tedious task.
+If you are working on the AAFC Biocluster, you can use the pre-build conda environments that lie at this location :

 ```shell
 /isilon/common/conda/brouardjs
 ```

-Note that by default, these conda env will be used when running the pipeline with the **-profile biocluster** option.
+By default, these conda env will be used when running the pipeline with the **-profile biocluster** option.

 Details about the recipes used to create these conda envs are detailed in the [conda_env.md](./conda_env.md) file.